-On this episode, Chris Merrett from the Illinois Institute for Rural Affairs responds to questions formed from students at Cuba High School in Cuba, IL.
+On this episode, Chris Merrett from the Illinois Institute of Rural Affairs responds to questions formed from students at Cuba High School in Cuba, IL.
 These questions reflect a range of challenges facing small towns, not only in Cuba, but throughout Forgottonia.
 The essential questions our students asked Chris include the following:

 What are the challenges to running a successful business in rural America?
 There's a thousand different ways you can answer this question, and the answer really depends on the community you live in.
 But when it comes to who you should ask, I don't think there is any one better than Chris Merrett, the Director of the Illinois Institute of Rural Affairs.